Using the Kubernetes Vertical Pod Autoscaler

 You configure the Vertical Pod Autoscaler using the VerticalPodAutoscaler custom resource definition object.
 The VerticalPodAutoscaler object enables you to specify the pods to vertically autoscale, and which resource recommendations to apply (if any).
 For more information, see VerticalPodAutoscaler and Custom Resource Definition object in the Kubernetes documentation.

 The Vertical Pod Autoscaler requires the installation of a metrics source, such as the Kubernetes Metrics Server, in the cluster.
-For more information, see Deploying the Kubernetes Metrics Server on a Cluster Using Kubectl.
+For more information, see Deploying the Kubernetes Metrics Server on a Cluster.

 Overriding Limit Ranges